Preparing for your appointmentBy Mayo Clinic Staff

-You're likely to start by seeing your family doctor or your child's pediatrician.
+You're likely to start by seeing your child's pediatrician.
 However, he or she may refer you to a doctor who specializes in urinary disorders (pediatric urologist or nephrologist).

 Here's some information to help you get ready for your appointment, and what to expect from your doctor.